Taz Burns (Japanese name: 本田 舞) is a performance artist, silhouette artist, producer and puppetry enthusiast among other things.

 Set Building / Crafting

 In addition to her performance work, Taz is a great fan of making things - anything to keep the fingers busy!
-She has a large amount of experience in set building and prop making (full list here).
+She has a large amount of experience in set building and prop making, mostly during her 5 years at Progress Theatre in Reading.
 In 2014 she also took on an intership with Blind Summit puppet company, where she made a puppet head (shown in image), who is now part of Blind Summit's ensemble.
 She also made half of the Putnam and Joy.

 Other activities that keep Taz's fingers busy include: jewellery making (some images below), knitting, sewing and silhouette cutting.